-My favorite part though is still the circus museum.
+My favorite part is still the circus museum.
 Test your skills as a circus performer walking the tightrope, or stuff into a clown car.

 Leave plenty of time to view the 44,000-piece model of circus life by Howard C. Tibbals.
 Just like trying to watch three rings at once; you won’t know where to look first.

-Sarasota Jungle Gardens.
 Have you ever wanted to feed a flamingo, sit on an alligator, or maybe have your picture taken as you hold a reptile?
-This is your chance.
-Sign me up for the Flamingos, I am not into reptiles for my Instagram moment.
+Sarasota Jungle Gardens will give you that chance.

-The elevated Rainforest Children’s Garden is an adventurous one-acre escape to one the wildest places on earth— the tropical rainforest, home to half the world’s known plant and animal species.
+The elevated Rainforest Children’s Garden is an adventurous one-acre escape to one the wildest places on earth— the tropical rainforest — home to half the world’s known plant and animal species.

 For the adventurous, take a circus arts class at the Sailor Circus Arena.
 Try the trapeze, or perhaps perfect your aerial silks.